Give your feet the TLC they deserve with a luxurious foot bath at home — without the “luxurious” price!

-In this hurried world, many people do not have the time to luxuriate in an old fashioned bath.
-Instead they take showers to get clean.
-Problem is showers make it more difficult to properly clean the feet.
+In a world with a fast-changing pace, many busy people do not have the time to luxuriate in an old fashioned bath.
+Instead, they take showers to get clean.
+The problem is, even when showering people find it difficult to clean their feet.

 There are natural, essential and aromatic oils you can add to a foot bath.
 Some people add these because they enjoy the aroma produced.
 Other people believe essential oils can treat a wide range of human maladies.
 Some of the reported benefits of essential oils in foot baths are as follows.